namjaejeon/ksmbd-tools/README.md

 # delete a user from the default user database
 sudo ksmbd.adduser --del-user=MyUser

-# utilities notify ksmbd.mountd of changes by sending it the SIGHUP signal
+# the utilities notify ksmbd.mountd of changes by sending it the SIGHUP signal
 # you can do this manually as well when you have e.g. edited the config file
 sudo ksmbd.control --reload

-# toggle debug printing of the `all' component
+# toggle ksmbd debug printing of the `all' component
 sudo ksmbd.control --debug=all

 # some config file changes require restarting the user and kernel mode daemons